vanhoefm/fragattacks/research/README.md

 	pip install wheel
 	pip install -r requirements.txt

 By default the above instructions only have to be executed once.
-You have to execute **`./build.sh` again after pulling in new code using git**.
+However, you do have to execute `./build.sh` again after pulling in new code using git.

 ## Patched Drivers